Skarlso/blogsource/content/posts/2016-09-17-simple-hometheater-with-remote-and-flirc.md

 This saved my bacon.
 The whole answer can be found here: [Stackoverflow](http://raspberrypi.stackexchange.com/questions/44/why-is-my-audio-sound-output-not-working).

-Moving on, all I had to do is just run this command: `omxplayer -o hdmi -r /media/stream/my_movie.mkv`.
-This used the local HDMI connection to play my movie from a mounting point where I was streaming my movie through.
+Once SSHFS was working, and HDMI received sound, I just executed this command: `omxplayer -o hdmi /media/stream/my_movie.mkv`.
+This told omxplayer to use the local HDMI connection for video output.

 All this was from my computer through an SSH session so I never controlled the pi directly.
 Once done, I proceeded to sit down with a nice, cold Lemon - Menta beer and a remote control.

-Now, `omxplayer` is controlled through the buttons + (volume up), - (volume down), <SPACE> (stop, play), and q for quitting.
-Flirc is able to map any key combination on a keyboard to any button on the remote.
+Once little gotcha -- `omxplayer` is controlled through the buttons + (volume up), - (volume down), <SPACE> (stop, play), and q for quitting.
+Flirc is able to map any key *combinations* on a keyboard as well to any button on the remote.
 Combinations can be done by selecting a control key and pressing another key.
-That will be registered as a key combination.
 So mapping `+` to the volume up button was by pressing shift and then '='.

 Wrapping Up
 ------------

 I enjoyed the movie while being able to adjust the volume, or pause it, when my popcorn was ready, and close the player when the movie was done.
+There are a number of other ways to do this, like using [kodi](https://kodi.tv/) + [yatse](https://play.google.com/store/apps/details?id=org.leetzone.android.yatsewidgetfree&hl=en).
+Which lets you remote control a media software with your mobile phone.
+But I'm using the pi for a number of other things and the GUI is rather resource heavy.

 There you have it folks.
-Home theater on the budget.
+Might not be the easiest setup, but it's pretty awesome anyways.

 Cheers,
 Gergely.